Like a college freshman trying to get into a nightclub, teenagers interested in running a marathon may find that their ID won't work.

 It begs the question: How young is too young to run a marathon?

-It's a good question without a clear answer—as the varying age requirements at well-known races proves.
+It's a good question without a clear answer—as the varying age a requirement at well-known races proves.

 "Someone can do almost anything," says Stephen Pribut.
 "But should you?"